 Good news!
 CBD doesn’t have any major side effects.
 However, it may cause fatigue and could cause lung problems if inhaled.
 Additionally, individuals can consume CBD oil and reap the benefits without the concern of becoming high.

-For those who are wary of pharmaceutical drugs or those who are simply looking for a natural way to ease nausea, CBD oil has a a promising place at the table.
+For those who are wary of pharmaceutical drugs or those who are simply looking for a natural way to ease nausea, CBD oil has a promising place at the table.